lreynolds188/ATechSol/docs/Welcome.md

 Here you can find a list of open source software and providers that we have discovered in our search for information privacy and security.
 We have included a list of our services incase you need assistance.
 We will endeavour to continue developing guides for these tools and services to allow visitors to better inform themselves of their options.

+We are currently only servicing a small customer base in the Queensland, Australia region in addition to some remote support where applicable.

 Please read the disclaimer and refer to the software or service's website and documentation before attempting any implementations.